-The Council published its Statement of Community Involvement and Local Development Plan Timetable in August 2016.
-The council monitor and review the timetable on a regular basis and update if necessary.
-The Timetable and Statement of Community Involvement was reviewed in September 2020 to take account of any implications of Covid-19.
-Updated versions have now been approved by Full Council and agreed by the Department for Infrastructure and the revised documents issued in December and are available on the Councils website.
-The first part of the Local Development Plan, the Preferred Options paper was published in June 2017 for a 12 week public consultation period.
-The draft Plan Strategy was published in September 2019.
-Again this was subject to public consultation, which ended in March 2020.
-The draft Plan Strategy will be submitted to the Planning Appeals Commission by the end of the year for Independent Examination.
-The Independent Examination will test the soundness of the Plan.
-Once formally adopted, work can commence on the second stage, the Local Policies Plan.
+The Council published their Statement of Community Involvement and Local Development Plan Timetable in August 2016.
+The council monitor and review the timetable on a regular basis and update if necessary, with the most recently update in December 2020.
+The Preferred Options paper was published in June 2017 for a 12 week public consultation period and was used to help to inform the first stage of the Local Development Plan, which is the draft Plan Strategy.
+The draft strategy, published in September 2019 was also subject to public consultation.
+After full consideration of the responses a number of proposed modifications were published for comment in January 2021, followed by the submission of the draft Plan Strategy to the Department for Infrastructure in March 2021.
+The submission is the first step towards Independent Examination, which will test the soundness of the Plan Strategy.
+Once formally adopted, work can commence on the second stage of the Local Development Plan, which is the Local Policies Plan.

-Through the function of Community Planning, Council has continued to actively consult with a wide range of community and voluntary groups, networks and clusters that make up the Borough's community and voluntary sector.
+Through the function of Community Planning, the Council has continued to actively consult with a wide range of community and voluntary groups, networks and clusters that make up the Borough's community and voluntary sector.
+Covid-19 necessitated the move to online meetings.
+The Strategic Alliance and the Community Panel both met virtually during this period.